-In June 2013, TAG Oil secured a deep drilling rig to re-drill the Cardiff prospect located at the Cheal Permit (the "Cardiff Prospect").
-Preparations proceeded at the Cheal C-Site to allow the set-up of the drilling rig and on May 7, 2014, TAG Oil announced that it had successfully drilled and cased the Cardiff-3 well to total depth of 4,853m.
-The well intercepted 230m of potential oil-and-gas bearing sands in numerous zones within the Kapuni formation.
+On May 7, 2014, TAG Oil announced that it had successfully drilled and cased the Cardiff-3 well at the Cardiff prospect located within the Cheal Permit (the "Cardiff Prospect") to total depth of 4,853 m.
+The well intercepted 230 m of potential hydrocarbon bearing sands in numerous zones within the Kapuni formation.
 The deepest of three zones identified for further completion, the K3E zone, was perforated and hydraulically fractured.
-The K3E zone produced gas, oil and condensate with no formation water, but not at the commercial rates expected, given the interpreted parameters.
+The K3E zone produced gas, oil and condensate, but not at the commercial rates expected, given the interpreted parameters.